iProov/dotnet-maui/README.md

 ## Introduction

-The iProov .NET SDK enables you to integrate iProov into your .NET Android / iOS / MAUI projects.
+The iProov .NET MAUI SDK enables you to integrate iProov into your .NET Android / iOS / MAUI projects.
 The iProov's native SDK for [iOS](https://github.com/iProov/ios) (Swift) and [Android](https://github.com/iProov/android) (Java / Kotlin) are wrapped behind a .NET interface for their use within .NET apps.
 Given the differences in the implementation between these .NET interfaces, the iProov.NET.MAUI wraps both interfaces into a unified .NET version of the iProov API to ease the integration of the iProov Biometric SDKs in MAUI developments.

 We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your .NET app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).